The Business Owner's Guide to Accounting Information Systems

 2. Expenditure and Return Processes, Systems, and Controls

 The business transactions that fall under these business processes are large volumes of expenditure, returns, and cash outflow transactions.
-Payroll and fixed asset purchase transaction are also in this category.
+Payroll and fixed asset purchase transactions are also in this category.

 3. Conversion Processes, Systems, and Controls